Maryland Marital Property Lawyer

 Tailoring non-adversarial legal solutions

-I strive to convert an otherwise stressful and contentious matter into a positive resolution.
-My experience has equipped me to handle negotiation and mediation when appropriate, affording you greater control over the outcome.
-But even if you and your ex-spouse are unable to initially agree on an equitable marital division, I act as fair and impartial mediators to help you both move forward after the divorce.
+We strive to convert an otherwise stressful and contentious matter into a positive resolution.
+Our experience has equipped us to handle negotiation and mediation when appropriate, affording you greater control over the outcome.
+Even if you and your ex-spouse are unable to initially agree on an equitable marital division, we can represent your rights to the fullest in court or even act as fair and impartial mediators to help you both move forward after the divorce.